home-assistant-libs/netdisco/README.md

+## This library is deprecated.
+We will no longer release new versions, fix bugs or accept pull requests.
+If you are looking to make your Home Assistant integration discoverable, use [the zeroconf and SSDP manifest options](https://developers.home-assistant.io/docs/en/next/creating_integration_manifest.html#zeroconf).

 # NetDisco

 NetDisco is a Python 3 library to discover local devices and services.
 It allows to scan on demand or offer a service that will scan the network in the background in a set interval.